haitao-chen0248/ZebraPheno3D/README.md

 # ZebraPheno3D

 **ZebraPheno3D** is a high-throughput platform designed for the 3D behavioral and anatomical phenotyping of zebrafish larvae.
-Consisting of a **multi-camera array microscope (MCAM)** and a co-designed **mirrored well plate**, it enables the simultaneous capture of synchronized top and side views of multiple freely swimming larvae.
-An efficient, scalable machine learning pipeline enables accurate 3D behavioral and morphodynamical analysis and automated analysis of up to 48 larvae at several hundred frames per second.
+Consisting of a **multi-camera array microscope (MCAM)** and a co-designed **mirrored well plate**, it enables the simultaneous capture of synchronized top and side views of up to 48 swimming larvae.
+An efficient, scalable machine learning pipeline enables accurate 3D behavioral and morphodynamical analysis and automated analysis of larvae at several hundred frames per second.
 The methodology is detailed in our preprint:
 📄 [High-throughput multi-camera array microscope platform for automated 3D behavioral analysis of swimming zebrafish larvae](https://www.biorxiv.org/content/10.1101/2025.07.07.661868v2.full)

 ---